Version: 2.0 | Date: 2 January 2020

-To process your data lawfully we need to rely on one or more valid legal grounds.
+To process your data lawfully we will rely on one or more valid legal grounds.
 The grounds we may rely upon include:

-- Your consent to particular processing activities.
+- Your consent to a particular processing activity.
 For example, where you have consented to us using your information for marketing purposes;

 - Our legitimate interests as a business (except where your interests or fundamental rights override these).
 For example, it is within our legitimate interests to use your information to prevent or detect fraud or abuses of our website;

 - Our compliance with a legal obligation to which HOK is subject.
 For example, we have a duty to investigate and respond to complaints made against us and may need to process your personal information as part of such investigation; or

 - If you are a client, vendor or subconsultant, because processing your personal information is necessary for the performance of a contract or services.